Birth & birth certificate

 • Please note that more time must be allowed for the notarization, especially if the child is born abroad.

-The right to a name is always derived from the citizenship of the parents.
-Therefore, the regulations of the country of your citizenship apply and not automatically Austrian law.
-Therefore, it is always necessary to clarify which name law applies in the case of a foreign reference.
+The right to a name is always derived from the nationality of the parents.
+This means that the provisions of your country of citizenship apply and not automatically Austrian law.
+It is therefore always necessary to clarify which naming law applies in the case of a foreign connection.

 If both parents are Austrian citizens, the following applies:

-• Children of married parents with a common surname bear the same surname as the parents.
+• Children of married parents with a joint surname have the same surname as their parents.

-• Children of married parents without a common surname can bear the surname of one parent or a double name.
-If the parents do not determine the surname, the child automatically receives the mother's surname, even if it is a double name.
+• Children of married parents without a joint surname can bear the surname of one parent or a double surname.
+If the parents do not decide on the surname, the child automatically receives the mother's surname, even if this is a double name.

-• Children of unmarried parents receive the surname of the mother.
-If you want to give the child the father's name, you can make a name determination at the registry office.
+• Children of unmarried parents are given the mother's surname.
+If you want to give the child the father's name, you can have the name determined at the registry office.

 If you have a foreign reference, please always contact Service Unit Registry office and citizenship - Birth.. in advance by phone or e-mail. in order to clarify all particularities.